 Socially and environmentally responsible investment equals higher returns

 Yet, there is a high probability that the proposition is true.
-In the end, what a ESG score ultimately reflects is how well a company is managed.
+In the end, what an ESG score ultimately reflects is how well a company is managed.
 The E, which stands for environmental, addresses preparedness for the many all too familiar environmental challenges, including climate change.
 The S, which stands for social, captures a company’s concern with social issues.
-This is not only important in itself but it can also protect companies’ reputation from backlashes through social media against the backdrop of shortcomings on social issues.
-The G, which stands for government(al), reflects a company’s performance on corporate governance.
+This is not only important in itself but it can also protect companies’ reputations from backlashes through social media against the backdrop of shortcomings on social issues.
+The G, which stands for the government(al), reflects a company’s performance on corporate governance.
 This can range from shareholder involvement all the way to employee pay.
 It is apparent that the range of topics that go into ESG scores is vast.
 But so is the scope of responsibilities for a senior management team in literally any company.